Check out the more recent article for the Best Nerf Guns.

 Top Nerf Guns based on function

 In terms of gripes, these come with very few.
-Some say batteries is a deal breaker, but a flywheel system cannot operate without them.
+Some say batteries are a deal-breaker, but a flywheel system cannot operate without them.
 Another trait which can possibly become a disadvantage in any nerf war is that the motors can be a bit noisy.
 So it makes it hard for you to be able to sneak up on your enemies from your cover.
-Sometimes you may experience some jam issues with the Elite Demolisher, but there is a jam access door allowing you to clear of any stuck darts.
+Sometimes you may experience some jam issues with the Elite Demolisher, but there is a jam access door allowing you to clear any stuck darts.
 In all the advantages of the Demolisher massively outweigh the disadvantages.
-The average retail price of a Nerf Elite 2 in 1 Demolisher was around $39 and now have dropped down to around 37 dollars.
+The average retail price of a Nerf Elite 2 in 1 Demolisher was around $39 and now has dropped down to around 37 dollars.
 Even though it was released in 2014, the Demolisher still ranks in the top nerf guns list in 2016.

 The Elite Strongarm was released in 2013 and immediately took over the hearts of Nerfers all over the globe.
 And promptly made it as the best seller in Amazon under toy guns category.
 The reason is simple.
 This is one mighty revolver blaster.
 It is a successor of the Nerf Maverick Rev-6.
 The Strongarm is a bit bigger in size compared to the Nerf Maverick and considerably more powerful, accurate than its predecessor.
 This blaster has been rated as the top Nerf Sidearm blaster and can serve you as the perfect secondary weapon to holster during your Nerf wars.
 It feels light in your hands and comfortable to use with a single hand due to a simple but spectacular design.
 It even comes with different color schemes like the XD blue white and orange or the cool Sonic Fire red and orange combinations.

 This blaster is the perfect entry model.
-Whether you’re about to buy your first nerf blaster for your kid, or purchasing an efficient and convenient sidearm for you nerf battles, this would be the apt choice.
-In addition, this blaster is pretty low cost, retailing for less than 10 dollars in Amazon.
+Whether you’re about to buy the first nerf blaster for your kid or purchasing an efficient and convenient sidearm for your nerf battles, this would be the apt choice.
+In addition, this blaster is pretty cheap, retailing for less than 10 dollars on Amazon.

 The Modulus ECS-10 is the flagship model of the N-Strike Modulus Series of Nerf blasters.
 The Modulus series was initiated in 2015 with customization as the primary focus.
 Characteristic features of Modulus blasters are multiple tactical rails, stock and barrel extension slots, bright white with orange, green and gray graphics and powerful internals.